ibm-cloud-docs/Cloudant/security/access-iam.md

 Access Management.
 It discusses the differences between {{site.data.keyword.cloudant_short_notm}}'s Legacy access controls and {{site.data.keyword.cloud_notm}} IAM's access controls.
 Next, it looks at the advantages and disadvantages of each to help you decide which to use.
 Then, we discuss how to use IAM within
-{{site.data.keyword.cloudant_short_notm}}'s client libraries and via HTTP calls.
+{{site.data.keyword.cloudant_short_notm}}'s client libraries and by using HTTP calls.
 Finally, we end with a reference section that describes all of the IAM actions and roles available within {{site.data.keyword.cloudant_short_notm}}.

 For more information, see an overview of [IAM](https://cloud.ibm.com/docs/iam/index.html#iamoverview){: new_window}{: external} that includes the following topics: